Park Theatre (London): In-house productions and fundraising

-Initially, as an unsubsidized registered charity, most Park Theatre plays were financed by external production companies, with the theatre as the host venue.
+Initially, as an unsubsidised registered charity, most Park Theatre plays were financed by external production companies, with the theatre as the host venue.
 However, Jez Bond's intention was always to stage more in-house productions, leading the theatre to devise innovative fundraising strategies.

 In July 2017, long-time supporter Ian McKellen worked with the theatre to present a one-man show, Shakespeare, Tolkien, Others & You in Park200, donating the entire proceeds of the nine-performance run to the theatre.
 With this significant cash infusion, along with the support of the newly formed Producers’ Circle of high level donors, the theatre began producing or co-producing a greater proportion of shows in 2018.
 It began in May with Robert Schenkkan's post-Trump dystopia Building the Wall, directed by Bond.
 The second in-house production of 2018 was the world premiere of Danny Robins' The End of the Pier, directed by Hannah Price, beginning in July.

+Whodunnit (Unrehearsed)

-In July 2019, the theatre staged Whodunnit [Unrehearsed], in which celebrity actors including Gillian Anderson, Damian Lewis, and Joanna Lumley donated their time for one-off performances in a murder mystery.
-The stars, unlike the rest of the cast, did not see the script or attend rehearsals before their performance, and had to "solve the crime in real time, with only an earpiece feeding them lines as they attempt to crack the case."
-Nor did the audiences know beforehand which celebrity would be performing on any given night.
-The play ran from 15 to 27 July, selling out at every performance.
-The success was repeated with new scripts in February 2022 and April 2024.
+The theatre run Whodunnit [Unrehearsed] every two years to raise money to keep the theatre running.
+The stars, unlike the rest of the cast, do not see the script or attend rehearsals before their performance, and have to "solve the crime in real time, with only an earpiece feeding them lines, as they attempt to crack the case."
+The celebrities donate their time for one-off performances in the murder mystery.
+The audience do not know who the stars will be ahead of time.
+In 2019 the stars included Gillian Anderson, Damian Lewis, and Joanna Lumley, selling out at every performance.
+The success was repeated with new scripts in 2022.
 The sold-out 2024 show featured a mix of new (Martin Freeman, Adrian Lester, Katherine Ryan) and returning celebrities (Anderson, Benedict Cumberbatch, Emma Thompson), and was described by The Daily Telegraph as "“The glitziest star vehicle yet conceived for the off-West End, perhaps even for London theatre.”
+In 2026 Whodunnit [Unrehearsed] 4, featured over 60 star sheriffs such as Julian Clary, Alison Steadman, Hugh Bonneville, Jim Broadbent and Adrian Dunbar.